Keyboard shortcuts

 No sandbox

-If neither runtime is found, commands execute directly on the host.
+If no runtime is found (and the wasm feature is disabled), commands execute directly on the host.
 The startup banner will show a warning.
 This is not recommended for untrusted workloads.

 Per-session overrides